International District, Albuquerque, New Mexico: History

 Before World War II, the area that now makes up the International District was mostly unpopulated apart from the small community of La Mesa and a few other scattered homesteads, some owned by African Americans.
 The New Mexico State Fairgrounds were built there in 1938.
 After the war, Albuquerque experienced a major population boom, with many new residents attracted by government jobs at Kirtland Air Force Base and Sandia National Laboratories.
 As the city's population soared from 35,499 to 201,189 between 1940 and 1960, neighborhoods in the eastern part of the city like the International District were rapidly developed.
 Meanwhile, a business district filled with motels, diners, and service stations developed along Central Avenue, which was designated as part of the famous U.S. Route 66 in 1937.

 In the 1960s, the area struggled economically after Kirtland transferred much of its personnel to on-base housing and Interstate 40 took most of the long-haul traffic away from Route 66.
 The International District's abundance of low-cost motels and apartments made it a landing place for immigrants and other newcomers to the city, including refugees from Southeast Asia (especially Vietnam) and later Central America.
-However, the neighborhood also attracted a significant amount of criminal activity, which led to its notoriety as the "War Zone" by the late 1980s.
+However, the neighborhood also attracted a significant amount of criminal activity, which led to alarmist media and residents to refer to it pejoratively as the "War Zone" by the late 1980s.
 A 1991 article from the Albuquerque Journal described East Central as "a loose-jointed carnival of sex, drugs and booze" with drug dealers and prostitutes operating openly.
 Violent crime was a problem as well, with 34 homicides recorded in southeast Albuquerque in 1996 (more than half of the city's total) and 11 in Trumbull Village alone.
 In 1997, the city put up barricades in the neighborhood to make it harder for criminals to get in and out.

 Eventually, thanks in part to efforts by neighborhood residents, the crime rate decreased and the barricades were removed.
-In 2009, residents who resented the War Zone name persuaded city leaders to officially re-brand the area as the International District, highlighting its diverse community rather than crime.
+After advocating for a new description of the area in 2009, the city re-classified the area officially as the International District to highlight its diversity rather than its criminal activity.
 The first International Festival was held later that year.
 Despite these changes, crime has continued to be an issue in the neighborhood.
 In 2017, the Journal reported that it was "the most violent place in the city in the past three years and is home to both victims and suspects."
 Between 2014 and 2016, 10% of addresses in the neighborhood reported a violent crime, and 25% reported a property crime.
 One business in the neighborhood reported 98 violent crimes during that period.
 In 2018, the International District was ranked as the worst neighborhood in New Mexico for the health and well-being of young children.